kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 The reader learns the framework's preferred architecture, not merely one example among many.

-## Documentation Freshness Is Easier With Fewer Historical Layers
+## Documentation Freshness Is Easier With Fewer Historical Layers { #documentation-freshness }

 Long-lived frameworks accumulate compatibility obligations.